Pass transistor logic: Applications

 A six-transistor CMOS SRAM cell.
 M5 and M6 are bidirectional pass transistors.

 a 10-transistor CMOS gated D latch, similar to the ones in the CD4042 or the CD74HC75 integrated circuits.

 Pass transistor logic often uses fewer transistors, runs faster, and requires less power than the same function implemented with the same transistors in fully complementary CMOS logic.

 XOR has the worst-case Karnaugh map—if implemented from simple gates, it requires more transistors than any other function.
-Back when transistors were more expensive, designers of the Z80 and many other chips were motivated to save a few transistors by implementing the XOR using pass-transistor logic rather than simple gates.
+Hence, early integrated circuits such as the Z80 processor, designed when transistor budgets were far more constrained, employed this technique to optimize their XOR circuits.

 Basic principles of pass transistor circuits

 MOSFET pass transistors are electronic switches that turn on or off the path between their drain and source depending on their gate's voltage signal (for instance the clock signal in the SRAM cell or gated D latch).

 Because pass transistors do not provide level restoration and because their conducting path has a small non-zero resistance, there is increased RC delay for charging the next logic stage's input capacitance (which includes parasitic capacitance in addition to the next stage's gate capacitance) towards valid logic-high or logic-low voltage levels.

-Simulation of circuits may be required to ensure adequate performance.
+Simulation of circuits may be required to ensure adequate performance with minimum configuration.